Unbalanced Triangle Detection and Enumeration Hardness for Unions of Conjunctive Queries: Preliminaries

 \begin{thmC}[\cite{bdg:dichotomy,bb:thesis}] Let $Q$ be a self-join-free CQ. \begin{enumerate} \item If $Q$ is free-connex, then $Q\in\DelayClin$. \item Otherwise, $Q\not\in\DelayClin$, assuming the \hyperclique{} hypothesis. \end{enumerate} \end{thmC}

 We call a CQ {\em difficult} if it matches the last case of \autoref{theorem:CQdichotomy}.
-Note that a difficult CQ is either self-join-free and acyclic and not free-connex or it is self-join-free and cyclic.
+Note that a difficult CQ is self-join-free and is either acyclic and not free-connex or cyclic.
+In other words, a CQ is difficult if it is self-join-free and contains a difficult structure.